near/docs/docs/3.tutorials/auction/1-basic.md

 </Tabs>

-Now the contract is deployed and initialized we can send transaction to it using the CLI.
+Now the contract is deployed and initialized we can send transactions to it using the CLI.
 NEAR's CLI is interactive meaning you can type `near` and click through all the possible options without having to remember certain commands.
 But here you can use the following full commands to call the contract methods:

 Call `bid`, you may want to create another testnet account for the signer